-A bit of history: Bread has been a staple in the human diet for approximately 30,000 years and evidence of wheat cultivation can be dated back to 9,000 BC.
+First, a bit of history: Wheat has been a staple in the human diet for over 10,000 years and evidence of wheat cultivation can be dated back to 9,000 BC in the Levant or what is now known as Iraq.
 Prior to this wild wheat, emmer and barley were used to make primitive breads.
 It was when early hunter/gatherers learned to grind wheat and other cereal grains that our love of bread was born.
-Originating in the Levant (or the regions now known as Syria, Jordan and Israel) and in the Nile Delta, wild emmer was the first cereal grain to be domesticated.
+Farmed in the Levant and in the Nile Delta, wild emmer was the first cereal grain to be domesticated.
 Being a coarser and heavier grain, it would have produced a very filling and unleavened loaf in it’s time.

 As farming of wheat continued throughout history preferred strains would be favoured and cultivated eventually leading to what it is we bake with today.
 The use of yeast in bread-making was something that came along much further in the evolution of bread.
+Prior to the use of beer barm, it is believed that fermented dough starters were in use as early 4,000 BC in Egypt and the practice moved north and east from there; Egyptians were the first to ferment dough and bake leavened loaves in clay ovens as opposed to over fires or hearths.
 Pliny The Elder had documented in 77 AD that barbarians in Iberia and Gaul were skimming off the foam from beer to use it in creating a lighter loaf of bread.
 The Romans later adopted this method in making their own breads as well.

 When I first started making sourdough bread I went through a series of experimental recipes for weeks and weeks trying to find the best way to make a perfect loaf.
 I spent a few weeks going through the ‘no knead’ bread recipes found online by Mark Bittman and Jim Lahey, and some kneaded methods like Paul Hollywood’s and Jamie Oliver’s recipes.
 While I found the methods they all used to be truly fascinating, the end result for me was always a loaf that fell flat after the second rise while trying to flop it into the preheated cast-iron french oven.
 It happened every… single… time.
 So!
 I ended up stepping away from it for a spell and then coming back to the table with my own method.
 It’s quick, simple, and it produces lovely results.
 It also only takes 3.5 hours from start to finish to make it.
 Let’s give it a try, shall we?